 Characterized by high incidence and long treatment durations, the breast cancer market represents a great commercial opportunity for drug developers.
-CDK4/6 inhibitors (Pfizer’s Ibrance, Novartis Kisqali and Eli Lilly’s Verzenio) are creating new dynamics in the metastatic HR+/HER2– treatment practice.
-In HER2+ breast cancer, emerging HER2-targeting drugs currently in development are forecasted to enter the market, while current HER2-targeting agents see their sales changing as a result of competition, label expansions, biosimilars entry and new trials leading to changes in treatment guidelines.
-Furthermore, the approval of AstraZeneca’s Lynparza and anticipated future entry of other PARP inhibitors and immune checkpoint inhibitors will provide more diverse treatment options, especially for triple-negative breast cancer.
+CDK4/6 inhibitors (Pfizer’s Ibrance, Novartis’s Kisqali, and Eli Lilly’s Verzenio/Verzenios/Virginio) are creating new dynamics in the metastatic HR-positive/HER2-negative treatment practice.
+In HER2-positive breast cancer, emerging HER2-targeting drugs in development are forecast to enter the market, while current HER2-targeting agents will see their sales change as a result of competition, label expansions, biosimilars entry, and new trials leading to changes in treatment guidelines.
+Furthermore, the approval of PARP inhibitors (AstraZeneca’s Lynparza and Pfizer’s Talzenna), PD-1-targeting agents (Roche/Genentech/Chugai’s Tecentriq), and PI3K inhibitors (Novartis’s Piqray), as well as anticipated entry of agents within these drug classes will provide more diverse and much needed treatment options, especially for triple-negative breast cancer.

 - What is the size of the drug-treatable breast cancer population, and how will drug-treatment rates change over time?